benrhine/SpringXmlConfigExample/README.md

 ###(with Servlet 2.4 and JSTL 1.1.2)

-A Simple Spring MVC application with XML configuration and a complete test suite
+A Simple Spring MVC application with XML configuration and a complete test suite.

 For me this is more of a memory aide as well as a learning tool.
 I wanted to have a fully tested, template web application to jump start any future projects for work as well as being able to easily reference things that I have learned or just want to remember.
 This will be the first template program in a series I am working on in my free time, I hope to soon have four of these examples.